A first look into the carbon footprint of federated learning: Experiments

-\textbf{Model Architectures.} For image classification tasks, FL and centralized training rely on an identically implemented ResNet-18 architecture to alleviate any variations.
+\textbf{Model Architectures.} For CIFAR10 and ImageNet we make use of ResNet-18 \citep{resnet}.
+For FEMNIST, we choose a much shallower CNN as proposed by~\citep{caldas2018leaf}.
+These architectures are kept the same for both centralized and FL experiments.
 These models are trained with SGD but only the centralized setting makes use of momentum.
 For the sake of completeness, we choose to use different deep learning model for the Speech Commands dataset.
 We employ $4$ layers of LSTM each with $256$ nodes.
 The models are trained using \textit{Adam} optimization.
 Also, the hyper-parameters, such as learning rates, are set to be the same as centralized learning without further tuning.

-\textbf{Data partition methodology.} Typical, FL settings can be classified as either \emph{cross-silo} or \emph{cross-device}.
-In a \emph{cross-silo} scenario, clients are generally few, with high availability during all rounds, and are likely to have similar data distribution for training, e.g.\ consortium of hospitals.
-This scenario serves as motivation to consider Independent and Identically Distributed (IID) distributions.

-On the other hand, a \emph{cross-device} system will likely encompass thousands of clients having very different data distributions (non-IID) participating in just a few rounds, e.g.\ training of next-word prediction models on mobile devices.
+For ASR task on CV Italian dataset, the experiments are based on a encoder-decoder model trained with the joint connectionist temporal classification (CTC)-attention objective \citep{kim2017joint}.
+A typical ASR model includes three modules: the encoder, the decoder and the attention mechanism.
+The encoder has the following architecture: CNN — LSTM — DNN, and the decoder is a single hidden layer GRU.
+Models are jointly trained with CTC and cross entropy (CE) loss.
+Note that the federated training for ASR task starts from a pre-trained initialized model since all the existing FL aggregation methods fail to converge without pre-training \citep{gao2022end, dimitriadis2020federated}.

+\textbf{Data partition methodology.} As mentioned in Section \ref{secbackground}, FL settings can usually be classified as \textit{cross-silo} or \textit{cross-devices}.
+In \textit{cross-silo} settings, data distribution in each client will be the same as the global data distribution, hence training energy should be very close to centralized training with additional communication cost.
+In this work, we focus the experiments on \textit{cross-device} settings, and the IID partition provides the best-case scenarios and the baselines for comparison between centralized and FL settings.